railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Multi-level Bills of Materials
 ===============================

-In Open ERP each line of a Bill of Materials may itself be a Bill of Materials.
+In Open ERP each line of a bill of materials may itself be a bill of materials.
 So you can define BoMs with several levels.
-Instead of defining several BoMs for the cabinet in the figure :ref:`fig-mrparm` you could define the single Bill of Materials below:
+Instead of defining several BoMs for the cabinet in the figure :ref:`fig-mrparm` you could define the single bill of materials below:

 ARM100 ; 1 ; Unit
 PANLAT ; 2 ; m2